 To all my reviewers, I'm sorry if I don't reply your reviews.
 I used to do that for every review, but these days FP isn't very... let's just say, user-friendly.
 But don't doubt that I don't appreciate every single one of your reviews.
 You guys keep me writing!

 I'm a university student; I major in English, minor in Media Studies, and hope to be a writer "when I grow up".
 I'm needing to grow up very, very soon.
-I am heartbroken that I will no longer be a German resident after 7th August, 2012.
-But if home is where the heart is, then home for me is in Stuttgart, Germany ("boring" as some people may call it).
-Even though right now I live in the Asian-Pacific region.
+I read a lot and play a lot of video games.
 I'm really just bilingual, even though I like to think of myself as trilingual.
 English is the language I'm most comfortable in, even though I didn't start learning it until age 3 or so.
 I love learning new languages, but lack the gumption to stick with it after a while.
 I "language-hop" a lot, so to speak.
 To my friends, I speak a weird mixture of all the languages I know.
 It's odd.
 I'm odd.
 I love rock music - I listen to it in English, German, and Japanese.
 I play the piano as well as the guitar and at one point in my life wanted to be a musician.
 But on the whole, I lead a pretty boring life.
 I do however like to make people laugh.
 And I like to tell stories.

 And so here I am.

 You own everything that happened to you.
 Tell your stories.
 If people wanted you to write warmly about them, they should have behaved better.